Crassula capitella subsp. thyrsiflora 'Pagoda Village'

 Crassula 'Pagoda Village'

-Crassula capitella subsp. thyrsiflora 'Pagoda Village', also known as Crassula 'Pagoda Village', is a very unique cultivar with shades of red, purple and green.
-The flowers appear at the ends of the up to 10 inch (25 cm) long pagoda chains.
-They are tiny, white and up to 0.25 inch (0.6 cm) in diameter.
-C. capitella subsp. thyrsiflora is a variable subspecies, consequently this cultivar is also variable.
+Crassula capitella subsp. thyrsiflora 'Pagoda Village', also known as Crassula 'Pagoda Village', is a unique succulent that forms rosettes of leaves that change the color from green, red to purple.
+Flowers appear at the end of the up to 10 inches (25 cm) long pagoda chains.
+They are tiny, white, and up to 0.25 inch (0.6 cm) in diameter.
+C. capitella subsp. thyrsiflora is a variable subspecies.
+Consequently, this cultivar is also variable.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).